ucnl/ucnl.github.io/documentation/EN/RedWAVE/RedWAVE_Users_Manual_en.md

 It is not recommended to use the system with sea waves exceeding **1.5 points**.
 In case of sea waves **2 or more points** application of the system is _extremely not recommended_ and the manufacturer is not responsible for damage to individual devices of the system, their loss or malfunction, etc.

-### 3.2. providing a good view of the celestial hemisphere
+### 3.2.
+Providing a good view of the celestial hemisphere
 The second condition is because the buoys [RedBASE](RedBASE_Specification_en.md) are repeaters of the satellite navigation signal.
 They have built-in GPS/GLONASS combined receivers and for the correct operation of the navigation base formed by the buoys, it is necessary to ensure good receiving of the satellite navigation signal on all buoys.
 In connection with this, buoys should be located at the maximum distance from various obstacles that may affect the quality of the received satellite signal.
 For example, metal hulls of ships, mooring walls, etc.
 Buoys [RedBASE](RedBASE_Specification_en.md) are equipped with light indication.
 So when the user turns on the lights, the lights are constantly on until the first position fix of the buoy by the built-in **GPS/GLONASS** receiver.
 After which they turn lights off and after a while (on average 1-2 minutes) the buoy switches to operating mode.
 In this case, the indicator lamps flash once every four seconds (the number of short flashes corresponds to the number of the buoy).
 And if the built-in battery of the buoy is almost discharged, then the lamp flashes every second.
 In this case, the buoy should be immediately connected to a charger, otherwise, it may lead to failure of the built-in battery.
 Typical time the buoy enters the operating mode (the time before the light turns off) in open water is no more than 2-3 minutes.
 If the lamp does not turn off for a longer time, the user should change the location of the buoy.
 Repetition of this situation in open water, where nothing can interfere with the passage of a satellite navigation signal, is an occasion to contact the manufacturer.